Without Her (2022 film): Critical response

-The film was selected among one of The 10 best Middle Eastern and North African films of 2022 by the Middle East Eye website.
+The film was selected as one of The 10 best Middle Eastern and North African films of 2022 by the Middle East Eye website.
 Moreover, the Australian critic Shane Danielsen called it "a smart, expertly crafted psychodrama" in his Venice Film Festival review in The Monthly, which reminds you of those great Eastern European films of the ’60s and ’70s, from people such as Hungary’s Miklós Jancsó and Czechoslovakia’s Jan Němec, using metaphor and allusion to condemn the communist regimes under which their makers lived and worked.